-The Benefits of Corporate Social Responsibility for Businesses
+The Benefits of Corporate Social Responsibility Strategy for Businesses

 Generally speaking, companies that play a more active role in carrying out Corporate Social Responsibility (CSR) programs, tend to be more favored and received by consumers than their counterparts who either play a less visible role or forfeit their CSR altogether.
 CSR programs are voluntary social, human or environmental projects/roles that companies can embark on as their own small contribution to humanity and the environment.